harryosmar/what-do-i-learn-today/list.md

 # On progress but not complete yet
-- Docker Kubernetes on AWS
+- Docker Kubernetes on AWS, need to this too [AWS intro](https://www.udemy.com/learn-amazon-web-services-the-complete-introduction/)
 - React Test
 - Complete all RabbitMQ examples : pubsub, routing, topic